 7Pour in the beef stock, then add the Worcestershire sauce and thyme.

-8Bring to a low simmer, then place the beef and any juices left on the plate back into the pot.
-Cover with the pot’s lid and move to the oven.
+8Bring to a low simmer, then add the beef and any juices left on the plate back to the pot.
+Cover with the pot’s lid and transfer to the oven.
 Cook, stirring once or twice, for 1 hour.

-2Remove the beef stew from the oven, skim off any excess fat from the surface and remove the thyme stems.
+11Remove the beef stew from the oven, skim off any excess fat from the surface, and remove the thyme stems.
 Taste, and then adjust with additional salt and pepper.
 Serve.

 Adam and Joanne's Tips